-Veterans Appreciation Week highlighted the communication gap between veteran students and the civilian community which comes from civilians not recognizing the strength and experience behind the word, veteran.
+Veterans Appreciation Week highlighted the communication gap between veteran students and the civilian community which comes from civilians not recognizing the strength and experience behind the word: veteran.

 Helping bridge the divide between veterans and non-veterans is Zachary Flores, veterans and family student association meeting coordinator.
-He has been working on an event project that is separate from Veterans Appreciation Week that will provide a platform for veterans to share their experience of their time in the service and of reintegrating into society with non-veteran attendees.
+He has been working on an event project that is separate from Veterans Appreciation Week that will provide a platform for veterans to share their experience in the service and of reintegrating into society with non-veteran attendees.